 A timber bridge

-In the south-east of the area was a timber bridge, which was placed midway between the two main gates to the inner fortress.
-This meant that attackers had to go the longest possible distance in order to reach the gates and thus were vulnerable to attack.
+In the south-east part of the area was a timber bridge, which was placed midway between the two main gates to the inner fortress.
+This meant that attackers had to cross the longest possible distance in order to reach a gate, thus increasing their vulnerability to attack.
 The gates would have been covered, and the solid stone foundations around the gate openings suggest that there were originally timber towers or gatehouses above the gates.

 The inner fortress contains traces of 16 long houses, which are arranged in blocks of 4 houses positioned around a shared yard.
-In two of these yards, in the north-east and south-west, small, rectangular buildings were located.
+In two of these yards – the ones placed in the north-east and south-west parts of the fortress respectively – small, rectangular buildings were located.
 Near the north and west gates there were also two small, square houses.
-Traces of a number of other buildings have also been found in the area, but it is unclear whether any of these relate to the fortress and they may not be contemporary.
+Traces of a number of other buildings have also been found in the area but it is unclear whether any of these relate to the fortress as they may not be contemporary to it.
 There is also evidence of numerous wells and waste pits.

 The outer ward

 In the outer ward or bailey are a total of 15 long houses, placed side by side and radiating out to the outer rampart.
 Two of these houses are isolated: they are located at a distance of c.
 30 m from the other houses.
 There are also traces of other, smaller house types.
-The outer rampart terminates to the north in a square area, which contained the burial place of the fortress, where 135 graves containing at least 157 people have been found.
-Most of these were single graves, but some burials contained the remains of several individuals.
+The outer rampart demarcates a square area to the north, which contained the burial place of the fortress where 135 graves containing at least 157 people have been found.
+Most of these were single graves but some held the remains of several individuals.
 The grave goods that were recovered were very limited.

 The manning of the fortress